Johnlon/integrated-circuit-tester/README.md

 Usage
 =======

-Test case
+Step1: Test case specification
 ---------

 Specify a sequence of test cases using the following pin codes.
 These codes define the inputs and the expected outputs from the test subject.

+Settings

    - V=VCC of chip under test (set gpioL to high; set gpioH to high)
    - G=GND of chip under test (set gpioL to low ; set gpioH to low)
    - 1=set input pin of chip under test to logic high
    - 0=set input pin of chip under test to logic low
+   - C=clock pin will be toggled from 0 to 1 to 0 during the test case

+Additional settings:
+   - /=a spacer you can use in the input pattern as a separator for example for ease of reading groups of pins or for whatever else you like
+   - u=identifies any unused pins and is added automatically by the program to fill in any pins the test says the chip isn't using - this pin will be tested for high impedance - don't typically need use this code yourself as it is effectively same as 'Z'

+Expectations
    - L=expect logic low output from chip under test
    - H=expect logic high output from chip under test
    - Z=expect high impedance output from chip under test
    - X=dont care - pin gets set with a weak pull down
-   - ?=just read and display the signal at the pin
+   - S=sample and display the signal at the pin, giving either 1 or 0 as the result; floating pins will give unpredictable values according to any stray charge on the pin

-Also inputs:
-   - /=a spacer you can use in the input pattern as a separator for example for ease of reading groups of pins or for whatever else you like
-   - u=identifies any unused pins and is added automatically by the program to fill in any pins the test says the chip isn't using - this pin will be tested for high impedance - don't use this code yourself as it is effectively same as 'Z'
+   - ?=read the signal at the pin by applying a pullup/down to confirm it's state as one of 1/0/Z

-For example the test case "111G/HHHV" would mean... test an 8 pin chip with pins 1-3 all as inputs set to logic 1, pin 4 will be the GND pin, pins 5,6,7 all expect to be outputs with logic high, and pin 8 is Vcc.
+For example the test case "111G/HHHV" would mean... test an 8 pin chip with pins 1-3 all as inputs set to logic 1, pin 4 will be the GND pin, pin 8 is Vcc, and we expect pins 5,6,7 to be outputs with logic high.

+An interesting test case is to leave the ZIF socket empty, apply a "1" on all test pins, then over a period of seconds  sample the 24 pins using "S" once per second.
+What you see is a decay of the charge on the pins over a few seconds.
+See the section below on stray capacitance.
+See also the 'decay' test case in the software.

 Test results
 --------